 - The End of the World as We Know It: The world is scheduled to end at the very first minute of the year 1957.
 Once that occurs, Archangel Gabriel will blow his horn, and everyone will wake from the dead.
 The universe itself will go away and Earth will transform into a featureless plane with warm light suffusing everywhere.
 There will be Only One Afterlife; everyone is left to talk and think.

 - Energy Beings: In this story, angels are without physical substance, formed by energy and leaving energy in their wake.
-Archangel Gabriel finds it quaint that Earth has matter-to-energy equivalence.
+Archangel Gabriel finds it quaint that Earth has matter-to-energy equivalence, because it allows for the Nuclear Option.

 - Featureless Plane of Disembodied Dialogue: After The End of the World as We Know It and everyone starts waking from death, the buildings disintegrate, nobody pays much attention to people's bodies, and even the landscape itself starts to level out.